matthias-jaeger-net/quadratic-curves/README.md

 Write-up and documentation my process for creating visual compositions using the concept of quadratic equations.

 ![Cover](cover.jpg)
-Beta version of the artwork using my building blocks
+Beta version of the artwork

 ## A starting point - painting curves with brushes
 In one atelier-session we were painting curves with brushes.I was amazed how easily an algorithmic compomposition can be done between two indiviuals.
 Later on I tried to recreate the algorithm in form of a python script and failed to achive the goals.
 This is a collection of my attempts to understand what it takes to create a visually interesting composition in the form of a python script.